 - 1. Why multi-family and mid-rise projects benefit from CFS trusses - 2.
 How CFS trusses help solve complex challenges and support design flexibility - 3.
-How CFS truss systems deliver on performance and lifecycle savings
+How CFS truss systems deliver on performance and lifecycle savings BuildSteel Cold-formed steel trusses at a glance CFS trusses, including those made of proprietary shapes and C-studs, are made of light-gauge steel forms.

-BuildSteel

-Cold-formed steel trusses at a glance

-CFS trusses are made up of either proprietary or standard c-shaped members, formed from flat steel and attached together with screws, bolts, or welds.
 They are pre-engineered with the help of software programs, and can be customized into roof shapes and layouts for a variety of applications.
 They can also be prefabricated, which can reduce on-site labor and construction timelines.
 The process is streamlined through proprietary estimating, design, and detailing software that is developed by CFS truss engineering and manufacturing companies.
 In turn, the programs are leased to truss manufacturers, who then design and manufacture the final truss product.
 Compared to conventional framing systems, CFS trusses offer significant advantages for architects, developers, and contractors/builders.

-ARCHITECTS AND DEVELOPERS

-- Savings in design costs and better project control - Faster shell completion time, enabling faster interior buildout - Smaller-dimension trusses in lieu of beams and columns - Flexibility in spatial layout and location of infrastructure elements - Increased durability and resiliency because CFS is noncombustible

-CONTRACTORS AND BUILDERS

-- Pre-designed, pre-engineered truss system - Reduced installation time due to fewer pieces and lighter weight - Easier, streamlined installation with reduced waste - Resilient to termite damage and dry rot - Components are customized and exact, without inconsistencies such as knots
+ARCHITECTS AND DEVELOPERS - · Savings in design costs and better project control - · Faster shell completion time, enabling faster interior buildout - · Smaller-dimension trusses in lieu of beams and columns - · Flexibility in spatial layout and location of infrastructure elements - · Increased durability and resiliency because CFS is noncombustible CONTRACTORS AND BUILDERS - · Pre-designed, pre-engineered truss system - · Reduced installation time due to fewer pieces and lighter weight - · Easier, streamlined installation with reduced waste - · Resilient to termite damage and dry rot - Components are customized and exact, without inconsistencies such as knots

-Learn more about the advantages of CFS trusses over conventional framing.

-BUILDSTEEL.ORG

-1. CFS trusses provide benefits and savings for mid-rise and multi-family projects

 Mid-rise and multi-family structures come with unique challenges and considerations.
 They are high-traffic, high-usage, and often, high-turnover environments.
 They are more prone to wear and tear, so they need to be durable, comfortable, and visually appealing to attract and retain tenants while remaining profitable for owners.
 Designed to meet strict codes and standards, CFS trusses address these considerations, outperforming alternative materials on many critical fronts.
 CFS trusses are: